Dominion002/Dominion002/README.md

 Salau Dominion
 Software Engineer
-Into Mbile App development and web development
+Into Mbile App development and web development.
+Contact me at salaudominion@gmail.com

 <!---
 Dominion002/Dominion002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.